uharston/shred/README.md

-# shred
+# Primo - A Local Skate Spot Network

-An application that connects skaters to local skate spots
+A web application that connects skaters to local skate spots.